Pithikos/Geoexplorer/README.md

 Geoexplorer
 ========================================================================

-Author:        Johan Hanssen Seferidis
+Johan Hanssen Seferidis
-Created:       2013-06-20
+2013-06-20

-Description:   Geoexplorer is a framework meant to be used for black-box-testing
+*Description*
-               and/or scraping data from geographic services like Google Places and Foursquare.
+Geoexplorer is a framework meant to be used for black-box-testing and/or scraping data from geographic services like Google Places and Foursquare.

-Documentation: Full documentation both for developers and users can be
+*Documentation*
-               found in the doc folder.
+Full documentation both for developers and users can be found in the doc folder.